danielehc/katacoda-scenarios/vault-consul-tls/step3.md

-Once templates are created for the retrieval of the single files you can collect all the actions required by consul-template to retrieve the certificates in one configuration file.
+Once templates are created for the retrieval of the single files, you can collect all the actions required by consul-template to retrieve the certificates in one configuration file.

-Fir this lab you are going to use a template called `consul-template.hcl`{{open}}.
+For this lab, you are going to use a template called `consul-template.hcl`{{open}}.

-In it you will define the following parameters to make `consul-template` able to communicate with Vault:
+In it, you will define the following parameters to allow `consul-template` to communicate with Vault:

 * `address` : the address of your Vault server.
-In this lab Vault runs on the same node as Consul so you can use `http://localhost:8200`.
+In this lab, Vault runs on the same node as Consul so you can use `http://localhost:8200`.

 * `token`  : the Vault ACL token you created in the previous step.

-Here an example of the file you will create.
+Here is an example of the file you will create.

 ```
 # This denotes the start of the configuration section for Vault.
 All values